BOOKING YOUR AUDITION

 - Musicians auditioning for JMO or CYO are expected to play no more than five minutes of a solo work or movement.
 Please consult with your private teacher in selecting a work or movement that best demonstrates your technical proficiency, command of the instrument and musicianship.
 The solo work or movement should be level-appropriate.
 Please also bring a photocopy of the music of your solo piece to give to the audition panel.

-- Musicians auditioning for JMO or CYO are expected to play this year’s required excerpt(s) which are available for download at below (the number and difficulty of excerpts varies per instrument).
-Excerpts for all auditions will be available shortly.
+- Musicians auditioning for JMO or CYO are expected to play this year’s required excerpt(s) which are available for download (the number and difficulty of excerpts varies per instrument).
+View the audition excerpts.
 Players who have already booked in for an audition will be emailed when excerpts are available.

 - Students will be asked to play a piece of music that they have not previously seen which completes the sight reading aspect of your audition.